ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

   else
       cout << "Your integer is odd\n";
   ```
-  repeated three times!
-Delete it from the body of each if statement, and then
+  repeated three times in our code above!
+Not cool.
+Delete it from the body
-  put it back into the program *only once*, right before the `return 0;`.
-The
+  of each if statement, and then put it back into the program *only once*,
-  program should do the same thing.
-If it doesn't, that's okay: keep working
+  right before the `return 0;`.
+The program should do the same thing.
+If it
-  on it till it does.
+  doesn't, that's okay: keep working on it till it does.

 - Now, we also want to know whether the integer is evenly divisible by 3.
 We
   know that if an integer is evenly divisible by 3, the remainder when that